Skip to content

 New Opportunities in Surrey and Vancouver

-We’re honoured to announce that we're been selected to operate two new supportive housing developments that will welcome tenants in Summer 2022
+We’re honoured to announce that we're been selected to operate two BC Housing supportive housing developments that will welcome tenants in Summer 2022

 View of Lions Gate Bridge surrounded by greenery, with the sea and forest in Vancouver, BC